divinecuration/divinecuration.github.io/_posts/2021-01-18-simulacra.md

----
+`---
 layout: post
 title: "Orders of Simulacra"
 date: 2021-01-18 05:23:00
 categories: [thoughts, semiotics, difference, baudrillard]
 published: false
----
+---`

 Why is it that Baudrillard talks about simulacra rather than signifiers?
 I believe it is for roughly the same reasons that judgements come before concepts for Kant, or sentences before terms for the later Wittgenstein, i.e. because a simulacra is the smallest _functional_ unit in a semiotic system---the smallest thing you can _do_ something with.
 Unlike signifiers---which have only the semantic dimensions of reference and definition---with simulacra we can also talk about their pragmatics.

 An image, we might say, is more like a sentence than a word.
 The simulacra does not just refer or fail to refer: it can assert, deny, flirt, joke, deflect, or allude.
-Only against this dual articulation of proposition and speech act does Baudrillard's "successive phases of the image" make sense:
+This distinction between proposition and speech act helps to render Baudrillard's successive phases of the image intelligible:

 - it is the reflection of a basic reality
 - it masks and perverts a basic reality
 - it masks the _absence_ of a basic reality
 - it bears no relation to any reality whatever: it is its own pure simulacrum

-These phases correspond to various mutations of the _relationship_ between content and act, between semantics and pragmatics.
+Wwe can think of these phases as corresponding to various _relationships_ between content and act---between semantics and pragmatics.
 As he writes,

 > [t]he transition from signs which dissimulate something to signs which dissimulate that there is nothing, marks the decisive turning point.
 The first implies a theology of truth and secrecy (to which the notion of ideology still belongs).
 The second inaugurates an age of simulacra and simulation, in which there is no longer any God to recognise his own, nor any last judgement to separate true from false, the real from its artificial resurrection, since everything is already dead and risen in advance.